|(Sterling State Park, on Lake Erie, in Monroe|

 A controlling person is an un-free person.
 Insecurity is the emblem of control.
 I like the way Richard Foster once put this: God wants to free us from the terrible burden of always having to get our own way.
 "Walking in freedom" and "controlling other people" ("always getting our own way") are oppositional.

-The control freak crushes the spirit of the other person, who wears a sign saying, 'Crush me."
+The control freak crushes the spirit of the other person, who wears a sign saying, "Crush me."
 "I'm in control of you"/"Control me" - "I'm in control of you"/"Control me" - this is the cycle that destroys marriages and relationships.
 The antidote is trust.
 Because where trust is, control is not.

 Begin breaking free by learning trust in God.
 Pray to be less controlling than you now are.
 Pray to be less controlled by others than you now are.
 Trust God even when you don't trust other people.
+Understand this: You will rarely have all your ducks in a row, especially when it comes to people.

 Go basic, repeating and praying Proverbs 3:5-6: